FedRAMP/automating-assessment-cwg/plan.md

 The Automating Assessment CWG is especially relevant for members of the following communities:

-- Developers from IaaS/PaaS providers
+- Developers
-- Security Professionals from IaaS/PaaS providers
-- Developers at any Cloud Service Provider, whether FedRAMP authorized or not
-- Security Professionals at any Cloud Service Provider, whether FedRAMP authorized or not
+- Security Professionals
-- Commercial and community driven security standard organizations and personnel
+- Anyone else who is passionate about streamlining and automating the security assessment and monitoring process.

 ## Key Community Working Groups Activities
 FedRAMP advocates may drive discussion on specific topics of interest to FedRAMP but participants are strongly encouraged to self-organize around activities related to the CWG.